The branches of the Rothiemay Area Lobbans (BY227100) [revised Sep 2019]

 Alexander 1770 = Barbara Barnett.
 James Lobban (b.
 1790, Cullen), m.
 Margaret S. McTavish, whose son Archibald Lobban (b.
 1817, Deskford), m.
-Elizabeth Morrison, moved to Preston, England and son Kenneth Lobban (1818–1895), m.
+Elizabeth Morrison, ended up in Preston, England, and son Kenneth Lobban (1818–1895), m.
 Jane McFeteridge, emigrated to Yackandandah, VIC, Australia (see Emigrants to Australia).
 Archibald was in the British Army and two of his children were born at Mediterranean postings – Corfu, Greece and Gibraltar – and in Ireland (see Emigrants to England).

 This is a large set of trees with two roots, one of which is now known to connect to Andrew Loban.
 The group present in the 9th generation is the “James 1777= Ann Eddie” group.
 John Lobban (1856–1932) (9th generation), m.
 Ann Mavor Paterson of Hopeman appear in both the Rothiemay & Rathven tree and the William & Bathia tree.
 Their son Albert Patterson Lobban (1898–1984) emigrated to Canada; another of their sons died in Toronto, Canada in 1917, during the influenza epidemic (Emigrants to Canada).
 Three of John and Ann’s sons served in WW1 and one, John, was killed (WW1).

 The rest of the Rothiemay-Rathven tree comprises the many descendants of William Loban (b.
 1732 Marnoch) and Margaret Reburn.
-They are likely to be part of this haplogroup, though it may not be possible to pinpoint the connection; William’s father, John (b. abt.
+They may be part of this haplogroup, though the geographic distribution could equally suggest an older connection.
+William’s father, John (b. abt.
 1710, m.
 Anna Milne), was possibly born in Rothiemay (see Marnoch families summary).

 On the Loanend side, three of the sons of John Lobban (1838–1910), m.
 Margaret Roy emigrated.
 Peter McKay Lobban (1871–1913) m.
 Isabella Fenton emigrated to Canada in 1905 and was in Kingston, Ontario in 1911, but died in Portsmouth, NH, USA.
 His brother William Lobban (1873–1942) emigrated to the USA via Canada, was drafted into the US Army in 1917 and naturalized in 1919; he died in Pasadena, CA. Their brother Robert Lobban (1878–1961) m.
 Marion [Marshall] in London in April 1909 and emigrated to New South Wales, Australia in November that year.
 Their son, Flying Officer John Gordon Lobban, 423771, RAAF, was killed 29 Apr 1944 in a plane crash in Australia.
 Private John Lobban (1897-1917), son of fourth brother James Lobban and Mary Ann Mann, died of wounds in World War I.